Asphalt Driveway Cost Calculator for New Jersey (2026)

 2026 Asphalt Paving Cost Ranges

-Average costs for asphalt paving projects in New Jersey.
-Prices include materials, labor, equipment, and standard preparation work.
+Average costs for asphalt paving projects in New Jersey as of 2026.
+Full replacement prices include materials, labor, equipment, removal, and standard preparation work; overlay prices assume the existing base is still usable.

 Per Square Foot